godotengine/godot-docs/classes/class_ninepatchrect.rst

 | *Getter*  | get_patch_margin()      |
 +-----------+-------------------------+

 The height of the 9-slice's top row.
-A margin of 16 means the 9-slice's top corners and side will have a height of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.

 ----